-- Technician-class license or higher - Achievement of Level 1 qualifications.

-(Must, within the period of 1 year, from the issuance of this document or appointment as AEC, whichever comes later, or such further time period as authorized by the Section Manager, complete all of the requirements for Level 1 qualification.)
+Technician-class license or higher and achievement of Level 2 qualifications.
+(Must, within the period of 1 year, from the issuance of this document or appointment as AEC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Level 2 qualification.)